kareman/Patterns/README.md

 }
 ```

-You can also use `match[multiple: name]` if captures with that name may be matched multiple times. `match[one: name]` only returns the first capture of that name.
+You can also use `match[multiple: name]` to get an array if captures with that name may be matched multiple times. `match[one: name]` only returns the first capture of that name.

-## Installation
+## Setup

 ### [Swift Package Manager](https://swift.org/package-manager/)